Lucidic-AI/Lucidic-Typescript/README.md

 await endEvent({ eventId });
 ```
 - For multimodal, pass base64 data URLs via `screenshots: string[]`.
+- When events are created via decorators, the SDK also sends:
+  - `function_name` (string): the decorated function name
+  - `arguments` (JSON): the call arguments as a JSON-safe array in positional order
+    - JSON-native values (string, number, boolean, null, arrays, plain objects) are preserved
+    - Non-JSON values (e.g., functions, class instances, Dates, BigInt, NaN/Infinity, Maps/Sets, Buffers, typed arrays) are stringified
+    - Strings are truncated to ~4096 chars and, if configured, masked by your `maskingFunction`
+  - If you call the Event APIs directly, you may also pass these as `functionName` and `arguments` in the SDK; they will be sent to the backend as `function_name` and `arguments`.

 ### Decorators
 Wrap functions to automatically create/end steps or events around them.